-In January 2021, the Company applied for forgiveness of approximately \$921,000 of the PPP Loan.
+During January 2021, the Company applied for forgiveness of approximately \$921,000 of the PPP Loan.
 In June 2021, the SBA approved the Company's request and granted the forgiveness, leaving a remaining balance of approximately \$114,000.
-The Company is accounting for the PPP Loan as debt and derecognized the portion of the PPP Loan that was forgiven when the SBA approved the forgiveness amount and legally released the Company from liability for that portion of the debt.
-The remaining balance after forgiveness is payable monthly from July 2021 through April 2022.
-The PPP Loan is unsecured.
+The remaining balance was payable in monthly installments from July 2021 through April 2022, at which time the balance was paid in full.

-(7) SHAREHOLDERS' EQUITY
+(8) SHAREHOLDERS' EQUITY